-Development proposals will be supported where they protect and, where possible, enhance Parish Heritage Assets as identified on the BNDP MAP.

-All proposals that directly impact Parish Heritage Assets, or the setting thereof, must describe the impact of the development on the significance of the heritage asset, demonstrating that the significance of that asset will not be unacceptably affected.
+- SNP19.1.
+Development proposals will be supported where they protect and, where possible, enhance Parish Heritage Assets as identified on the Neighbourhood Plan Policies Map. - SNP19.2.
+All proposals that directly impact Parish Heritage Assets, or the setting thereof, must describe the impact of the development on the significance of the heritage asset, demonstrating that the significance of that asset will not be adversely impacted.

+SNP19.3.
 The Parish Heritage Assets are:

-- 1. Bax Castle Pub, Two Mile Ash
+- a) Bax Castle Pub, Two Mile Ash

-- 2. Christ's Hospital Station Goods Building
+- b) Christ's Hospital Station Goods Shed

-- 3. Cripplegate Mill Stone, Cripplegate Lane
+- c) Cripplegate Mill Stone, Cripplegate Lane

-- 4. Disused Railway (Downs Link) & Old Railway Bridges
+- d) Disused Railway (Downs Link) & Old Railway Bridges

-- 5. Elm Cottage, Worthing Road
+- e) Elm Cottage, Worthing Road

-- 6. Iggy the Dinosaur, Lintot Square
+- f) Iggy the Dinosaur, Lintot Square

-- 7. Old Brick Yard Gates, Lintot Square
+- g) Old Brick Yard Gates, Lintot Square

-- 8. Denne Parkland
+- h) Denne Parkland

-- 9. Old Post Office, Worthing Road
+- i) Old Post Office, Worthing Road

-- 10. Old School House, Worthing Road
+- j) Old School House, Worthing Road

-- 11. Pump Cottage, Worthing Road
+- k) Pump Cottage, Worthing Road

-- 12. Roman Bridge, Pond Farm Ghyll
+- I) Roman Bridge, Pond Farm Ghyll

-- 13. Southwater Village Signs (various locations)
+- m) Southwater Village Signs (various locations)

-- 14. Victorian Railway Cottages, Station Road Southwater
+- n) Edwardian Railway Cottages, Station Road Southwater

-- 15. War Memorial, Lintot Square
+- o) War Memorial, Lintot Square

-- 16. Ye Olde Barn, Worthing Road
+- p) Ye Olde Barn, Worthing Road

-- 17. Hen and Chicken Pub
+- q) Hen and Chicken Pub

-- 18. The Ecclesiastical Footpath between The Boar's Head and Tower Cottage
+- r) The Ecclesiastical Footpath between The Boar's Head and Tower Cottage

-- 19. Station Cottages at Christs Hospital Station
+- s) Station Cottages at Christs Hospital Station

+- t) Southwater Village Hall

+- u) Calcot, Worthing Road

+- v) Easteds Barn, Easteds Lane

-Figure 11 - Southwater Village Sign, a Parish Heritage Asset
+Figure 10 - Southwater Village Sign, a Parish Heritage Asset

-Figure 12 - Pump Cottage, a Parish Heritage Asset
+Figure 11 - Pump Cottage, a Parish Heritage Asset

-ASSETS OF COMMUNITY VALUE
+Assets of Community Value

-Part 5 Chapter 3 of the Localism Act 2011 provides for a scheme called 'assets of community value'.
+- 8.21.
+Part 5 Chapter 3 of the Localism Act 2011 provides for a scheme called 'Assets of Community Value'.
 This requires district and unitary councils to maintain a list of 'community assets'.
 It has also become known as the 'community right to bid'.

-Community assets can be nominated by parish councils or by groups with a connection to the community.
+Horsham District Council's list is available online at horsham.gov.uk. - 8.22.
+Community assets can be nominated by Parish councils or by groups with a connection to the community.
 Individuals cannot nominate community assets.
-If the nomination is accepted, local groups will be given time to come up with a bid for the asset when it is sold.
+If the nomination is accepted, local groups will be given time to come up with a bid for the asset when it is sold. - 8.23.
 The right to bid only applies when an asset's owner decides to dispose of it.
 There is no compulsion on the owner to sell it.
 It is not a community right to buy the asset, just to bid.
-This means that the local community bid may not be the successful one.

-However, the legislation only has affect when the owner of a community asset wishes to sell their land/building.
-Should an owner wish to redevelop or change a nominated community asset there is nothing in the planning system that would protect the community connection or reason for its nomination.
+This means that the local community bid may not be the successful one. - 8.24.
+However, the legislation only has effect when the owner of a community asset wishes to sell their land/building.
+Should an owner wish to redevelop or change a nominated community asset there is nothing in the planning system that would protect the community connection or reason for its nomination. - 8.25.
 This policy provides guidance to decision makers on development proposals that would impact a local community asset.
-This plan seeks to protect assets of community value for their community value.
+This plan seeks to protect Assets of Community Value for their community value.